anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 Examples are shown in {{examples}}.

+When additions are added to the array in later versions of this protocol, any additional array elements (i.e., not specified by current document) MUST be ignored by a receiver if it doesn't know these elements.
+This approach allows evolution of the protocol while maintaining backwards-compatibility.
+A version number isn't needed; that number is defined by the length of the array.

 # Comparison of stateless and statefull modes {#jr-comp}

 The stateful and stateless mode of operation for the Join Proxy have